haroldmud/haroldmud/README.md

-  # Hey 👋 My name is Arnold
+  # Hey 👋 My name is Arnold Mudosa
 📍 A Software Developer based in Kigali. <br>

 ### Skills